digitalrebar/doc/api/api/network.rst

       "use_bridge": true or false,
       "category":   "String to indicate type: admin,bmc,general,...",
-      "group":      "String to indicate groups of networks", "conduit":    "1g0,1g1", // or whatever you want to use as a conduit for this network "ranges": [
+      "group":      "String to indicate groups of networks", "conduit":    "1g0,1g1", // or whatever is desired as a conduit for this network "ranges": [
          { "name": "name", "first": "192.168.124.10/24", "last": "192.168.124.245/24" }
       ],
       "router": {
-         "pref": 255, // or whatever pref you want.
+         "pref": 255, // or whatever pref is desired.
 Lowest on a host will win.
          "address": "192.168.124.1/24"
       }
     }